The package Give a Tree Australia is providing is an inclusive package that will provide:

 Currently we are assessing several projects and will put them up on line once confirmed.

-One current project that we will be working with is the Healesville to Phillip Island Nature Link.
-I am waiting for agreement with them about this amazing project before we put up the details on the site.
+One current project that we are working with is the Healesville to Phillip Island Nature Link.
 This project is covering a large area of the Western Port Bay Catchment Area which holds an environmental rating close to that of the Barrier Reef in Queensland.
-At this stage I will share the link to their Facebook page which is still in early development stage.
+At this stage I will share the link to their Youtube channel which is still in early development stage.

 This project is covering an area that is in the middle of massive urban expansion so acting now so both human habitats and nature’s habitats can cooperatively develop is vital.